Introduction to SSIS Interview Questions And Answers

 The different types of transformations are Business Intelligence Transformations, Split and Join Transformations, Row Transformations, Row-Set Transformations, Other Transformations.
 Again there are many subtypes of transformations that exist for the above SSIS transformations.
 In addition to the above transformations, there are also custom transformations that do exist.

 The transformations are the main components of the Dataflow tasks that transform the data from source feeds to destinations in the desired formats or structures as required.
 The main advantage of transformations is they have in memory and do not require any elaborations in the SQL scripts.
-There are also Synchronous and Asynchronous Transformations which are useful for the concurrent transformations.
+There are also Synchronous and Asynchronous Transformations which are useful for concurrent transformations.